jina-ai/finetuner/README.md

 ## Get Started

-The following code snippet describes how to fine-tune ResNet50 on [Totally Looks Like dataset](https://sites.google.com/view/totally-looks-like-dataset), it can be run as-is (If there is already a run called `resnet50-tll-run`, choose a different name):
+The following code snippet describes how to fine-tune ResNet50 on the [_Totally Looks Like_ dataset](https://sites.google.com/view/totally-looks-like-dataset).
+You can run it as-is.
+The model and training data are already hosted in Jina AI Cloud and the Finetuner server will download them automatically.
+(NB: If there is already a run called `resnet50-tll-run`, choose a different run-name in the code below.)

 ```python
 import finetuner